In case you’re not yet convinced of the importance of ethical leadership, here’s a thought experiment. Does the name “Enron” mean anything to you?

 So ethical leadership means staying true to your moral principles, while also being aware of the complexity of some ethical issues and being sensitive to the differing views of your employees and managing the conflicts that may arise.

 Unfortunately, ethics and leadership don’t always go together.
-According to a study by the Institute of Leadership & Management:
+According to a 2021 study by Principia, although 97% of leaders said they wanted to ensure their company did the right thing, there were shortfalls in what actually happened:

 So there’s a long way to go.
 In the rest of this tutorial, you’ll see how to meet the challenges of ethics and leadership in your business.